Destabilizing the Fundamental Mode of Black Holes: The Elephant and the Flea

-{\bf \em Conclusions.} We have studied two model problems in which the potential describing gravitational perturbations of a Schwarzschild BH is perturbed by either a P\"oschl-Teller or a Gaussian ``bump'' of amplitude $\epsilon$ located at distance $\approx a$ from the light ring.
+{\bf \em Conclusions.} We have studied two model problems in which the potential describing gravitational perturbations of a Schwarzschild BH is perturbed by either a P\"oschl-Teller or a Gaussian bump of amplitude $\epsilon$ located at distance $\approx a$ from the light ring.
 We have demonstrated that the fundamental mode of the Schwarzschild potential can be destabilized in two ways: either because it migrates continuously by an amount $|\Delta\omega^{(\epsilon)}/\omega^{(0)}|\gg \epsilon$ when the perturbing bump is located at large enough $a$ (``migration instability''), or because of the appearance of a new family of ``trapped modes'' in between the two potential barriers that can overtake the original fundamental mode (``overtaking instability'').
 We have shown through ``instability phase diagrams'' that the value of $\epsilon$ needed to destabilize the spectrum decreases exponentially as $a$ increases, and that broad bumps are more likely to destabilize the fundamental mode.
+The analysis is therefore consistent with the conclusions of Ref.~\cite{Jaramillo:2020tuu}: short length-scale (ultraviolet) perturbations do not destabilize the fundamental QNM, but large-scale (infrared) perturbations might.

 How does spin affect the instability, and does the instability play a role in gravitational turbulence for near-extremal Kerr BHs~\cite{Yang:2014tla}?
-In GW astronomy, is this instability a threat to the BH spectroscopy program~\cite{Jaramillo:2021tmt}?
+What are the implications of our results for modeling the ringdown of BHs surrounded by matter or other forms of ``hair''?
+Is this instability a threat to the BH spectroscopy program in GW astronomy~\cite{Jaramillo:2021tmt}, and can it circumvent the failure of determinism in GR~\cite{Cardoso:2017soq,Cardoso:2018nvb}?
 More fundamentally, do infrared and/or ultraviolet corrections to general relativity affect at a fundamental level the meaning of the QNM spectrum and BH stability?
 These are important questions that must be addressed through numerical simulations and further theoretical work (see Ref.~\cite{Cardoso:2021wlq} for first steps in this direction).